 2 explosions at Boston marathon finish line

-BOSTON (AP) — Two explosions shattered the finish of the Boston Marathon on Monday, sending authorities out on the course to carry away the injured while stragglers in the 26.2-mile race were rerouted away from the smoking site.
+BOSTON (AP) — Two explosions shattered the euphoria of the Boston Marathon finish line on Monday, sending authorities out on the course to carry off the injured while the stragglers in the 26.2-mile trek from Hopkinton were rerouted away from the smoking site of the blasts.

-Competitors and race volunteers were crying as they fled the chaos.
+Competitors and race organizers were crying as they fled the chaos.
 Bloody spectators were being carried to the medical tent that had been set up to care for fatigued runners.

 "There are a lot of people down," said one man, whose bib No. 17528 identified him as Frank Deruyter of North Carolina.
 He was not injured, but marathon workers were carrying one woman, who did not appear to be a runner, to the medical area as blood gushed from her leg.
 A Boston police officer was wheeled from the course with a leg injury that was bleeding.